CYBERWAVE FM - WITH SUPPORT FOR SOLAR POWER AND SATELLITE AUDIO!

 - Does not require PC remote control (everything is set via LCD)

-- Does not have PC remote control (everything is set via LCD)
+- Does not have PC remote control (everything is set via LCD which can also be advantage)

 - The nano systems have audio input board which this model does not

 It is never easy to predict range.
-You can expect from 3km to about 30Km depending on power, antenna and location.
+You can expect from 5km to about 30-50Km and sometimes even more depending on power, antenna and location.
 More in very good conditions.
 This depends a lot on terrain configuration, type of antenna and especially the location of the antenna, coaxial cable quality and length and of course quality of receivers.

 - No tune wideband antenna